sesamsamensemmelsammelsurium/sfetch/README.md

 Theres also still some minor work to do for the vanilla program, please refer to the TODO.md for further information.

+Remember: you can always tinker with the source code to change the programs behavior as we apply the suckless philosophy here: the source code is the configuration file.
+So if you're not lucky with some decisions or behavior, change it.
+There will be of course no support for applied personal changes.

 # Build requirements

 - Linux system with glibc